-You can create P&L forecasts and balance sheet forecasts to help your client prepare for the year ahead.
-As you plug in various growth scenarios, the software automatically calculates the GST bill for you.
+You can create income statement forecasts and balance sheet forecasts to help your client prepare for the year ahead.
+As you plug in various growth scenarios, the software automatically calculates sales tax for you.

 Tell the software how quickly invoices are generally paid, and it will also create a picture of cash flow.
 That’s a great tool for small businesses who often have to worry about a short cash flow runway.

 Use accounting forecasts to grow your client accounts

 Business forecasting software creates user-friendly reports that are easy for your clients to understand.
 They’re colourful and graphical, which means you can literally paint a picture of what the future looks like.
 That will open the door to bigger conversations like, “How do we improve this outlook?”

 You can get the ball rolling by suggesting where to cut costs.
 Or by helping clients proactively manage cash flow issues.
 If they’re going to have extra cash, you might suggest how best to use it (to pay off debt, or to reinvest in the business, for example).
 Suddenly you’re acting in an advisory role.

 Consider presenting clients with a few forecasts based on different assumptions.
 This is a great opportunity to play with key performance indicators and find out what really drives profitability in the business.
 Here’s how forecasting apps can help your work.

 There are a lot of interdependencies in business.
 For example, you need to spend more on materials to lift production.
 Or you might need to pay more in commissions to support a jump in sales.

 You can link these elements in your forecast so a change in one area is automatically reflected in another.
 That helps you make sure nothing is overlooked when planning for growth.

 A budget is of most value when the business uses it to keep track of how they’re doing.
 Is revenue where they thought it would be?
 Are expenses under control?
 A feedback loop between budget and actuals helps businesses make running adjustments, where necessary.